 n: the electron transition process constant (the value of n is considered to be as 1/2.)

 A: constant (in the ideal case A=1)

-For each of the desired photocatalysts, the optical energy band gap was appointed by extrapolating the linear region of the plot of (αhυ)2 versus hυ (Fig 4a-d).
+For each of the desired photocatalysts, the optical energy band gap was appointed by extrapolation of the lined area of the plot of (αhυ)2 versus hυ (Fig 4a-d).